Concept¶

 You can and should calibrate them via config.
 The report shows how close results are to each threshold boundary.

 The report won't just say "quality drop."
-It will classify why:
+It classifies concrete failure modes that are already useful in migration triage:

 | Archetype | Description |